aeml/hashbrowns/README.md

 docker run --rm -it -v "$PWD/build:/app/build" hashbrowns:latest
 ```

-This produces CSVs and PNGs in `build/` mounted from the host.
+This produces build artifacts in `build/` and result artifacts in `results/` mounted from the host.

 ---